Speeches by Volodymyr Zelenskyy during the Russian invasion of Ukraine: Russia

 On 21 April, he spoke to Mediazona.

 Publications

 In Autumn 2022, it was announced that Zelenskyy would be publishing a book titled A Message From Ukraine, containing a collection of 16 of his wartime speeches, with proceeds going to United24.
+The book was published November 29, 2022 by Penguin Random House and The Guardian notes that: "In this short and compelling collection, Zelenskiy is the first social media orator to enter the pantheon of war speakers."

 Characteristics

 Language

 Zelenskyy has used Ukrainian, Russian and English languages in his speeches and communication.

-On 23 March, Zelenskyy addressed the parliament of Japan.
-A week after this Japan came out with a transliteration of his speech which had a linguistic alteration with respect to the word 'Ukraine'.

 Narratives

 Messages directed towards Ukrainians remind them of their bravery, to fight, and that he has not fled.

 In April 2022, a nation and place branding campaign Be Brave Like Ukraine was started by the government of Ukraine and a private creative agency.
 Zelenskyy was at the forefront when he spoke about Ukraine and bravery on 7 April.
 He would go on to use this theme.